Top Menu

 The makeover of our powder room was in its final stage.
 A planked ceiling was installed, a vanity was built, and the walls were patched and painted glossy black.
 It was time to give the vanity area a good style punch by stenciling a pretty hexagon allover design.

-Wall stencils are a great way to give your room a fabulous pattern or design on a meager budget compared to other alternatives, such as wallpaper or tile; that's precisely why I chose a stenciled accent wall.
+Wall stencils are a great way to give your room a fabulous pattern or design on a meager budget compared to alternatives like wallpaper or tile; that's precisely why I chose a stenciled accent wall.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.